 RDF lacks a clear solution for dealing with ordered data, resulting in confusion when developers have to create lists of content.
 Adding an Array data type as a base data type helps solve this. (discussion)

 There is no integrated standard for communicating state changes.
 Although linked-delta and rdf-delta do exist, they aren't referred to by the RDF spec.
-I think developers need guidance when learning a new system such as RDF, and that's why Atomic Mutations is included in this book.
+I think developers need guidance when learning a new system such as RDF, and that's why Atomic Commits is included in this book.

 A schema language is necessary to constrain and validate instances of data.
 This is very useful when creating domain-specific standards, which can in turn be used to generate forms or language-specific types / interfaces.
 Shape validations are already possible in RDF using both SHACL and SHEX, and these are both very powerful and well designed.